 Summary

-This Resolution orders Pacific Gas and Electric Company (PG&E), Southern California Edison Company (SCE), and San Diego Gas & Electric Company (SDG&E) (collectively IOUs) to amend their BioRAM contracts to expand the eligible fuel stock that can be classified as High Hazard Zone (HHZ) fuel, offer BioRAM sellers the option to comply with fuel use requirements on either a monthly basis or an annual basis, and remove missed fuel requirements as an event of default.
+This Resolution orders Pacific Gas and Electric Company (PG&E), Southern California Edison Company (SCE), and San Diego Gas & Electric Company (SDG&E) (collectively IOUs) to amend their BioRAM contracts to expand the eligible fuel stock that can be classified as High Hazard Zone (HHZ) fuel, offer BioRAM sellers a monthly opt-out and reporting option for annual fuel use requirements, and remove missed fuel requirements as an event of default.

 This Resolution also orders PG&E, SCE, and SDG&E to seek to extend certain BioRAM and other biomass contracts by five years.